PierreGode/MMM-PhoneDetect/README.md

     startignoreHour: 23, // Begin ignore period at 23:00, this will prevent the Command to turn off/on the mirror specific hours
     endignoreHour: 6,   // End ignore period at 6:00
     checkInterval: 5000, // Check for phone presence every 5 seconds
-    nonResponsiveDuration: 3600000, // Duration in milliseconds (1 hour by default) },
+    nonResponsiveDuration: 1800000, // Duration in milliseconds (30 min by default) },
 },
 ```

-Default is turn off mirror after 1 hour if no device is detected, can be adjusted in config.js
+Default is turn off mirror after 30 minutes if no device is detected, which can be adjusted in config.js
-phones go to sleep mode when not used and stop responding to ARP so recommended is to have 1 hour of inactivity before turning off the mirror.
+phones go to sleep mode when not used and stop responding to ARP so recommended is to have 30 minutes for one device of inactivity ( nonResponsiveDuration ) before turning off the mirror.
 also best if you add multiple devices ( people ) for better stability/redundancy.
+1 device 30 min, 2 devices, 15 min, 3 devices, 7 min and so on.

 the module is designed for raspberry pi and requires apt programs